-A new on-chain donations platform allows U.S. politicians to accept crypto donations on the Coinbase-incubated Base network.
+A new on-chain donations platform allows U.S. politicians to accept crypto donations on the -incubated Base .

-Supporters can choose from over 240 cryptocurrencies, including Bitcoin and Ethereum, or credit card payment to donate through the platform, according to its website.
+Supporters can choose from over 240 cryptocurrencies, including and , or credit card to donate through the platform, according to its website.
 It states that crypto donations offer a faster and more secure option, and are fully compliant with U.S. regulations.

 The platform also says that it collects the minimum amount of information necessary to fulfill compliance requirements.